Posted on :: Tags: , , , , , , , , ,

-🐢 Now, let’s return clap and its dynamic completions: Last time you said,
+🐢 Now, let’s return to clap and its dynamic completions.
+Last time you said:

 and we can try to create those random strings this way.

-🦊 The issue is that we may not use derive method to add these custom completers.
+🦊 The issue is that we may not be able to use the derive method to add these custom completers.
 All examples are using the builder API.

-🐇 It looks we have another problem.
-We need to add a rust-toolchain.toml file to the project, you know, to keep it in the stable.
+🐇 It looks like we have another problem.
+We need to add a rust-toolchain.toml file to the project, you know, to keep it on the stable channel.

 🐢 Ah, yeah, we now use multiple channels.
 Let’s do that.